etu/tcab-site-taserud-net/src/content/blog/2024/01/pros-of-static-websites.en.md

 Static websites are often a better choice than dynamic ones, and we will go through some of the reasons we see below.

+Contact us if you're interested to build a static website or need help to build one and to host it.
+[Contact us here](/en/#contact).

 ## Advantages
 Here, we explore the advantages we see with static websites.